newjersey/navigator.business.nj.gov/content/src/fundings/angel-investor-tax.md

 openDate: ""
 dueDate: ""
 descriptionMd: The New Jersey Angel Investor Tax Credit Program establishes refundable tax credits for qualified investments in New Jersey emerging technology businesses to stimulate investment in the innovation economy.
----
+summaryDescriptionMd: >-
   The New Jersey Angel Investor Tax Credit Program establishes refundable tax credits for qualified investments in New Jersey emerging technology businesses to stimulate investment in the innovation economy.
 ---

-### Eligibility
+## Eligibility

 - Investors in eligible emerging technology businesses or venture funds in New Jersey
 - Both the investor and the technology company must complete the application no later than 6 months from the date of investment